PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Tier 2 `alike_t_opset11_192x320.onnx` supplied three zero-owner calls and passed with `max_abs=2.345442771911621e-05` and zero SWAP.

+The pre-Add composite extraction used `FastestDet.onnx` as its positive compatibility-fallback artifact control.
+Its eight composite calls remain `1,0,0,0,0,0,0,0`, while all eight bounded indexed-owner calls remain zero.
+Before and after extraction, sequential `-cotof` passed with identical `max_abs=1.3113021850585938e-05`, process-tree SWAP zero, and byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a